coder/docs/admin/environment-management/ssh-access.md

 If SSH is the primary mode of access to Coder for your users, consider running a full OpenSSH server with `systemd` inside your image instead.

-To do so:

-1. Add the following to your Dockerfile:
+To do so, add the following to your Dockerfile:

 ```Dockerfile
 FROM ubuntu:20.04